The shape distribution of superclusters in SDSS DR 12: Studying supercluster morphology using Shapefinders

 \item Suppose we see that at $\dth=D_{n+1}$ a \scl splits into multiple isolated regions.
 If $N \geq 2$ of them have $V \geq \vth$, we allow the splitting and consider each of these N fragments as a separate supercluster and set their critical thresholds to $D_{n+1}$.
 Otherwise, we do not allow splitting and keep considering the larger one as a single supercluster.

-\item Similarly to the flat threshold case, we impose the condition that each \scl should include at least two galaxies, discarding them otherwise. \end{itemize}
+\item Similarly to the fixed threshold case, we impose the condition that each \scl should include at least two galaxies, discarding them otherwise. \end{itemize}

 \Scls found in this adaptive method depend on the choice of $\dthmin, \dthmax, \vth$ and $\Delta D$.
 However, we observe that the method is sensitive to the choice of $\dthmin$ and $\vth$, and very weakly dependent on $\dthmax$ (for sufficiently large $\dthmax$) and almost insensitive to $\Delta D$ (for sufficiently small $\Delta D$).
 The statistics of adaptive threshold \scls corresponding to different choices of $\dthmin$, $\dthmax$ and $\vth$ have been summarised in Table \ref{tab:adapt}, some interesting details are given in Appendix~\ref{app:adaptive}.
 Now we have to choose the suitable values of the parameters, most importantly $\dthmin$ and $\vth$. \citet{Juhan_thesis, Liivamagi:2010jg} consider a minimum `diameter' of twice the smoothing scale.
-However, for a more streamlined computational pipeline it will be more suitable to use a volume cutoff like in the flat threshold case.
+However, for a more streamlined computational pipeline it will be more suitable to use a volume cutoff like in the fixed threshold case.
 The diameter threshold of \citet{Juhan_thesis, Liivamagi:2010jg} can be viewed as an equivalent of a volume cutoff at $\vth= a^3=1728 ~\mpc^3$ since the smoothing scale used in this work is $a=12~\mpc$.

 Alongside, we set $\dthmin =3.5$, slightly above the percolation transition which takes place at $\dth \sim 2.5$.
 To summarise, we set $\vth=1728 ~\mpc^3$ and $\dthmin=3.5$, $\dthmax=5.5$, $\Delta D=0.05$ in this work.
 This choice, which is consistent with that in \citet{Juhan_thesis, Liivamagi:2010jg}, has been highlighted in boldface in Table \ref{tab:adapt}.
-For this choice, the number of superclusters, \nc$=1271$, is slightly larger than that in our flat threshold case, but we have now quite large \ff and $f_{\rm gal}$.
+For this choice, the number of superclusters, \nc$=1271$, is slightly larger than that in our fixed threshold case, but we have now quite large \ff and $f_{\rm gal}$.
 The volume distribution of this adaptive threshold \scl sample has been shown in Figure~\ref{fig:Adaptive_vol_dist}.
-Note that we set the volume cutoff higher than that in the flat case.
-Still we find that most adaptive threshold \scls have volume a few thousand $\mpc^3$ which is consistent with that of the flat threshold \scl sample.
+Note that we set the volume cutoff higher than that in the fixed threshold case.
+Still we find that most adaptive threshold \scls have volume a few thousand $\mpc^3$ which is consistent with that of the fixed threshold \scl sample.